What Is a Nuclear Verdict?

 To avoid nuclear verdicts similar to the one resulting from this case, businesses should follow these risk mitigation tactics:

 - Ensure compliance.
-Regularly assess workplace policies to maintain compliance with dram shop laws as well as any other applicable federal, state and local regulations (particularly relating to liquor liability).
+Regularly assess work place policies to maintain compliance with negligent hiring, retention and supervision laws as well as any other applicable federal, state and local regulations.
 Consult legal counsel for additional compliance assistance.

 - Secure proper coverage.
-In this increasingly litigious environment, it’s crucial to purchase adequate insurance, such as liquor liability coverage.
+In this increasingly litigious environment, it’s crucial to purchase adequate insurance.
 Reach out to a trusted insurance professional to discuss specific coverage needs.

-Reach out to one of our trusted insurance advisors to discuss specific coverage needs, so you can avoid a Nuclear Verdict – Liquor Liability Loss.
+Reach out to one of our trusted insurance advisors to discuss specific coverage needs, so you can avoid a Nuclear Verdict – regarding Negligent Hiring, Retention & Supervision Loss.